History of Harlem: 2000-present

 The neighborhood's changes have provoked some discontent.
 James David Manning, pastor of the ATLAH World Missionary Church on Lenox Avenue, has received press for declaring a boycott on all Harlem shops, restaurants, other businesses, and churches other than his own.
 He believes that this will cause an economic crash that will drive out white residents and drop property values to a level his supporters can afford.
 There have been rallies against gentrification.

+In recent decades, Harlem, particularly Central Harlem, has been a destination for immigrants from West Africa, particularly Senegal, with a stretch of 116th known as Le Petit Sénégal.